oceanprotocol-archive/OEPs/10/README.md

 ### Json Web Token

-Json web token (JWT) is used to represent claims securely between parties.
+Json Web Token (JWT) is used to represent claims securely between parties.
 It could be stored on local storage.
 It uses
 Open Standard [RFC7519](https://tools.ietf.org/html/rfc7519).
 The key point is that every token is digitally signed by the issuer (resource owner) using different supported schemes such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)#Signing_messages),